RGIII had a shot at the Olympics. But when Ravens called, it was ‘a message from God.’

 It was late March, at the beginning of free agency, and Griffin considered it “a message from God” and that “things don’t just happen by accident.”
 He inked a one-year, $1.1 million deal.
 In the facility, during stretches and cool-downs, Griffin started bringing index cards made from the Ravens playbook.
 While they worked out together, Sadeiko quizzed him on the team’s formations and he listed off the personnel.

 Some people around Griffin attribute his shelving of track, again, to the money at stake in the NFL.
 For others, it’s deeper.
 Griffin’s life has seemingly been governed by the same purpose since his uncle signed him up for youth football two decades ago.
-He was recently told by two global track powers that he’s still got it, and still returned to the sport where he’s torn his right anterior cruciate ligament twice, dislocated his left ankle once, snapped a bone in his left shoulder and sustained at least two documented concussions.
+He was recently told by two global track powers that he’s still got it, and he still returned to the sport where he’s torn his right anterior cruciate ligament twice, dislocated his left ankle once, snapped a bone in his left shoulder and sustained at least two documented concussions.

 He spent one season as a third-string quarterback, appearing at safety on the practice squad, and another completely away from the game and still, each time, he found it harder to stay away than come back.
 He does not feel a biological imperative to play football.
 He feels a religious one.